 The approach being adopted should also reduce condensation, which can harm the fabric of the building and which occurs more readily in buildings that are infrequently heated and then left cold.

 As part of the research process, several PCC members visited other churches that had installed this pew heating system – and people at all of them spoke well of it.
 It has also received positive reviews in publications ranging from ecclesiastical journals to The Sun newspaper.
 Several demonstrations have also been staged at St Giles, enabling members of the congregation to try it out and check that it will be in keeping with the historic building.

-It will cost a little more than £12,000 to install in Graffham’s village church.
+It is costing a little more than £12,000 to install in Graffham’s village church.
 A generous member of the congregation has pledged £5,000 towards it – £6,250 once Gift Aid is added, covering half the price.
+Other donations have been made by other parishioners – and the Beatrice Laing Foundation has gifted another £5,000.
 Further funding may be available via various grants, and other parishioners are being invited to contribute via the ‘rosy cheeks’ appeal.
 If donations and grants don’t cover the full cost, the PCC has some reserves available, built up in recent years through St Giles’ Christmas Fairs and other fund-raising initiatives.